 The City has numerous resources you can use to learn more about non-polystyrene alternatives and their expected costs:

 - Compostable or Recyclable Food Service Ware Alternatives and Pricing.
-Reference sheet of alternative products containing various material, cost, volume, and vendor options.
+A reference sheet of alternative products containing various material, cost, volume, and vendor options.

 - Polystyrene Ban Fact Sheet For Local Business: “What Will The Ban Cost My Business?”

 - Takoma Park Polystyrene Ban: Alternative Material Cost Analyses.
-Detailed analyses of the costs for alternative materials.
+Detailed analyses of the costs of alternative materials.